mapsplugin/cordova-plugin-googlemaps/.github/ISSUE_TEMPLATE.md

 insert any relevant code, data, or error log here
 ```

 ----

-If your problem is solved, please consider small amount donation to this project.
+Masashi(the author of this plugin) works for this plugin tons of times.
+If you donate some small amount (such a $5 or $10 is fine), you will get my help faster than others.
-Appreciate for your kindness.
+In order to provide this plugin as free in the future, I appreciate for your kindness.

 https://github.com/mapsplugin/cordova-plugin-googlemaps-doc/blob/master/README.md#buy-me-a-beer